cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 a pipeline will cause the command to return a non-zero code at the end, which will be reported as a task job failure.
-Due to the unique nature of a pipeline, the job file will trap the failure of the individual commands, as well as the whole pipeline, and will attempt to report a failure back to the suite twice.
+Due to the unique nature of a pipeline, the job file will trap the failure of the individual commands, as well as the whole pipeline, and will attempt to report a failure back to the workflow twice.
-The second message is ignored by the suite, and so the behaviour can be safely ignored.
+The second message is ignored by the workflow, and so the behaviour can be safely ignored.
 (You should probably still investigate the failure, however!)